virtual-world-framework/vwf-web/getting_started.md

 As you can see from the above switch statement, we chose the very significant 'R' and 'F' keys for Up and Down for Left Paddle and the almost-as-significant 'O' and 'L' for the Up and Down for Right Paddle.
 Excellent choices, if I do say so myself.

 Give it a try.
-Should look something like the following.
+It should look something like the following.

 ![](/images/shot9.gif)